Divide

 The Divide block outputs the result of multiplying or dividing the input signals.

-The block icon, the operation to be performed and the number of ports change depending on the values of Multiplication and Number of inputs.
+The block icon, the operation to be performed and the number of ports change depending on the value of the parameters Multiplication and Number of inputs.

-This table shows the output of the Divide block for approximate input data using the block parameter values:
+This table shows the output of the Divide block for approximate input data usage of the block parameters values:

 -